-Heads of journalism from the five top performing NCTJ accredited courses for 2012-13 were presented with awards following the gala dinner at the Journalism Skills Conference held at the Print Room in Bournemouth on 27 November.
+The five top performing NCTJ accredited courses 2011-12 were presented with awards following the gala dinner at the Journalism Skills Conference held at Nottingham Contemporary on 28 November.

 Journalism courses in five different areas were presented with awards for the highest percentage of students achieving the NCTJ gold standard: C grade passes or better in all exams plus 100 wpm shorthand.